Election 2026 #2

 President Trump has proved time and again that he is ignorant of the Law.
 Whether he is wantonly ignorant or just plain stupid his word is not law.
 No President of the United States has had or ever will have that power.

-The 18th Amendment was the prohibition of alcoholic beverages in the United States,
+The 18th Amendment initiated the prohibition of alcoholic beverages in the United States,

 Section 1 states: